-The brochure entitled Hemophagocytic lymphohistiocytosis contains comprehensive information about this disease.
+The brochure Hemophagocytic lymphohistiocytosis contains comprehensive information about this disease.
+Please note this brochure is currently only available in Dutch.
 The most important information is provided below.

 HLH is caused by a dysregulation of the immune system.
 The immune cells do not work properly and so, in an attempt to get the immune system back up, they divide uncontrollably.
 This causes an enormous secretion of inflammatory proteins.
 There are hereditary (primary) forms of HLH that often occur at a young age, but there are also secondary forms.
 The latter are a side effect of an infection, a rheumatological disease or cancer.
 The immune system has got out of control and is no longer properly regulated.
 The immune cells will continue to fuel HLH, particularly if the infection or the cancer is still present in the body.